Refine answer quality

 See the CLI reference for the full memory command surface.

-- Grill mode — the agent walks the MDL one piece at a time and asks focused questions ("Which of
+- Grill mode — the agent walks each gap one question at a time and asks focused questions ("Which of

 customers,customers_v3,loyalty_v3is canonical?", "What doesstatus = 4mean?").
-You answer in plain language; the agent patches MDL,instructions.md,queries.yml, or memory based on the answer category. - Auto-pilot mode — drop docs, glossaries, SQL history, or a metric handbook into
+You answer in plain language; the agent drafts the change and patches MDL,instructions.md,queries.yml, or memory based on the answer category.
+With your OK, it can also sample low-cardinality columns from the live DB to discover enum and sentinel values. - Auto-pilot mode — drop docs, glossaries, SQL history, or a metric handbook into

 See also